spatie/payment/README.md

     }

     /**
-     * Should be in eurocents for payments providers
+     * Should be in eurocents for most payments providers
      * @return double
      */
     public function getPaymentAmount()